The Pomodoro Technique - Complete Guide for 2026

 Prevents Burnout

 Regular breaks keep your energy levels high.
-You avoid exhaustion and maintain productivity throughout the day.
+Research shows that taking strategic breaks prevents decision fatigue and maintains cognitive performance throughout the day.

 Builds Momentum